mfournigault/astro_iqa/docs/data_report/Data Defintion.md

 ## Access to the datasets

 The datasets used in the project are not shared in this repository.
-They are uploaded to a huggingface dataset.
+They are uploaded to a huggingface dataset, at the url https://huggingface.co/datasets/selfmaker/astro_iqa.
+Two kinds of datasets are available:
+1- Raw data: FITS files containing the raw images and the LDAC files containing the sources extracted from the images.
+2- For modeling data: parquet files containing the compilation of the LDAC files, plus the quality annotations, to be read as dataframes.

 To access the datasets, please send a request to the owner of this repository.